 - When PowerShell starts, enter Get-WmiObject win32_bios and press Enter to run it.

-- List of information will now appear.
+- A list of information will now appear.
 Look for SMBIOSBIOSVersion value.
 This value represents the version of your BIOS.

-Checking your version of BIOS on Windows 10 is relatively easy, and you can do that simply by using any of the methods that we shown you in this article.
+Checking your version of BIOS on Windows 10 is relatively easy, and you can do that simply by using any of the methods that we showed you in this article.